Nik Wallenda: Niagara Falls crossing

 Wallenda's chosen path took him 1800 ft across the widest part of the falls.
 He slowly inched his way across the slippery wire, praying and praising Jesus Christ as he went.
 As he took his first steps over the water, walking on a downward slope, he told reporters, "It's a beautiful view ...
 A dream in the making."
 Later he described the first step over the falls as the toughest part of his journey.
 "Mentally, your mind goes, 'What are you doing?'" he recalled.
 When he reached the midpoint, he was roughly 35 ft lower than where he started due to the sag of the wire.
 The second half of the walk brought him uphill, back to the same elevation at which he began.

 Wallenda did not falter or totter in the slightest during his walk, nor did he stop to do any extra tricks during the walk (as he often does).
 Talking to ABC reporters live, as he entered the final phase of the trip he admitted, "I'm drained ...
 My hands are going numb.
 I feel like I'm getting weak."
-Later he said, "my forearm just started to cramp worse than it ever has been before", attributing it the stress of the day.
+Later he said, "my forearm just started to cramp worse than it ever has been before", attributing it to the stress of the day.
 Near the end, he stopped, got down on one knee, and blew a kiss to the crowd.
 He got up, pumped his fist, and ran the final few steps.
 He completed the crossing at 10:41 p.m.
 EDT, 25 minutes after he started.
 In so doing, Wallenda became the first person to cross directly over Niagara Falls on a high-wire.
 In the 1800s, a few tightrope walkers had crossed over the Niagara Gorge down river, but none had ever crossed directly over the Falls.
 He also set the world record for longest walk over a waterfall.
 Prior to Wallenda, the last person to cross the river on tightrope was James Hardy in 1896.
 According to Wallenda, it was the longest unsupported tightrope walk in history.
 He carried his passport on the trip and was required to present it to Canadian border guards waiting for him upon his arrival on the Canadian side of the falls.